asmithh/attention-brokers-bsky/README.md

 ## Files That Aren't Code
 * `plots/event_study_did2s` contains event study plots, which show the causal effect of the repost on following rates over time.
-* `plots/trends` has plots with mean following rates and 95% bootstrapped confidence intervals for followers and non-followers & control and reposted accounts.
 * `plots/timing` has plots that show the distribution of time elapsed between original post and repost for each attention broker.
-* `honestdid` contains plots indicating the relative magnitude of post-treatment parallel trends violations, as compared to pre-treatment violations, at which our results lose statistical significance.
+* `plots/honestdid` contains plots indicating the relative magnitude of post-treatment parallel trends violations, as compared to pre-treatment violations, at which our results lose statistical significance.
-* `population_counts/*.json` contains population count JSON files for each attention broker we studied in this analysis.
 * `total_follower_accumulation_data/*.csv.gz` contains gzipped CSVS with total follower accumulation data for each attention broker's followers and non-followers for reposted and control accounts.
 Note that these files can be upwards of 150 MB when expanded, so storing them without compression in Github will be difficult.
 * `requirements.txt` contains minimal Python package requirements to use this code.